xcharleslin/fa19-moocbase/hw0-README.md

 - To install Docker CE on Mac or Windows, open the [Docker getting started page](https://www.docker.com/get-started), stay on the "Developer" tab, and click the button on the right to download the installer for your OS.
 Follow all the instructions included.
+Be sure to actually run the downloaded file!
 - To install Docker CE on Linux, open the [Docker docs](https://docs.docker.com/install/#server), and click the appropriate link to find instructions for your Linux distro.